What's the best time to repot and separate several Norfolk Island pine trees?

 Answer

-Repotting Norfolk Island pine (Araucaria heterophylla) is best done in spring time.
-Usually repotting is needed only every two to three years, but plants can be repotted when roots appear on the surface of the mixture or through the bottom of the container.
-Also note that the roots are rather delicate so handle the plant carefully when you separate them.
-Use a soil-based potting mixture.
+Repotting Norfolk Island pine is best done in springtime.
+Usually, repotting is needed only every two to three years, but plants can be repotted when roots appear on the surface of the mixture or through the bottom of the container.
+Also note that the roots are rather delicate so handle the plant carefully.
+Use a mildly acidic, soil-based potting mixture, with additions of peat moss and coarse sand/or perlite.
+A container with a drain hole is essential to keep this plant in good health.

 Using Norfolk Island pine as a bonsai it is not recommended.
 Bonsai are usually trained by wrapping wire around the branches in order to hold them in place.
 Eventually the branches will stay in the desired shape and wire is removed.
 Foliage and trunks are trimmed in order to give the tree an old and gnarled look.
 Norfolk Island pines do not particularly adhere to this type of training because of the nature of the plant.
 Trunks are relatively thin, often the size of a pencil or thinner when first planted.
 The branches are very flexible and feathery and do not usually conform to wire training no matter how long the wire is maintained.
 Eventually the bottom branches will dry, die, need to be removed and will not grow back.
 This gives the tree a rather palm-like appearance or a trunk with a pom-pom on top.